hipstersmoothie/storybook-dark-mode/README.md

 // get channel to listen to event emitter const channel = addons.getChannel();

-// create a component that listen to DARK_MODE event function ThemeWrapper(props) {
+// create a component that listens for the DARK_MODE event function ThemeWrapper(props) {
   // this example uses hook but you can also use class component as well const [isDark, setDark] = useState(false);